There was a mass shooting in Buffalo, NY. Ten dead.

 Your political opponents are not all secretly the same.
 This must be the most prevalent fallacy in politics.
 I used to see it on boards like Free Republic, where you’d hear about how Obama was going to rally his army of Islamic terrorists and Godless atheists and Marxist college grads and Hispanic anchor babies and devil-worshipping Satanists to overthrow America.
 They seemed to believe that all of these (vastly different) people were all working on the same team.

 This isn’t how it works.
 Conservatism isn’t a monolithic hivemind any more than liberalism is, but Lavin has no interest in that kind of nuance.
 To her, life is a chessboard.
 There’s her side, then there’s the enemy side.
-All conservatives are secretly working from the same playbook.
+All conservatives are working together, operating from the same playbook.

 It’s an awful piece, full of emotive verbiage and factual mistakes (Alito did not coin the phrase “domestic supply of infants”, he quoted it from a 2008 CDC report about adoption).
 Also, it’s written like shit.
 Aren’t journalists supposed to be eloquent?